alanmartinez4/WavePortal/README.md

 # WavePortal - local Ethereum network and Solidity smart contract

+## Write and deploy your WavePortal smart contract to a local Ethereum network

+### Get your local Ethereum network working

-## Create directory and run commands
+#### Create directory and run commands

 ```
 mkdir my-wave-portal